ULHPC/tutorials/python/advanced/scikit-learn/README.md

 * Regression
 * etc ...

-In this tutorial, we are going to show how to perform parrallel machine learning computations on a High Performance Computing platform such as the **Iris cluster**.
+In this tutorial, we are going to show how to perform parallel machine learning computations on a High Performance Computing platform such as the **Iris cluster**.

 ## Dependencies